hubble459/wuxia/README.md

 - Support for self-hosting the backend (custom API url)
 - Accounts
     - Easily log in to access all your manga
+- Languages
+    - I18n is built-in, so any language can be added
+    - Current support for English and (DeepL) Chinese
+- Dark Mode

 ## Roadmap
 - [ ] Social